PhD in Biological Systems Engineering

-Current position: Environmental Engineer at the Department of Environmental Protection, Maine, USA
+Current position: Environmental Engineer at the Department of Environmental Protection, Maine, United States of America

-Research focus: Storm water management, green infrastructure/low impact development and erosion and sedimentation
+Research focus: stormwater management, green infrastructure, erosion sedimentation

 2015 Member of the American Society of Civil Engineers (ASCE)